 - Affection – the cat is prepared to share the spoils of its hunt with its favorite human

 Never scold a cat for presenting a corpse.
 Do not just throw it away in front of the cat, either.
 This will offend the cat.
-Instead, although it may fly in the face of your instinct, praise and thank your cat.
+It won’t be your instinct, but praise and thank your cat.
 When the cat leaves, dispose of the corpse.

 To prevent this behavior, play with your cat more frequently.
 All cats are driven to hunt by instinct to varying degrees.
 The more you play with toys, the more you can temper this desire.